 It’s not a technological decision.
 You’ll need to clearly state the benefits of a microservice architecture to persuade your company to reallocate resources.
 It’s a long, tedious process until a change like this is accepted in an organization, and the larger the organization, the longer that decision can take.

-The best way to convince your organization to switch to a microservice is to transform just one, non-critical part of your system into a microservice.
+The best way to convince your organization to switch to a microservice architecture is to transform just one, non-critical part of your system into a microservice.
 This way you can demonstrate its advantages using a real, working microservice.

 Developers have to spend a lot more time understanding what is an end-to-end scenario.
 They need to be familiar with the technologies and it might require switching mindsets, which takes time.